lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 006.md

 She also hands [[Alton]], [[Aelar]], and [[Bikam]] recommendation letters for the Adventurers Guild.

-Discussing the future with her, she seems very unsure about what everything will do for her and the town.
+Discussing the future with her, she seems very unsure about what everything will do for her and the town, but promises us to keep us in the loop.

 # Loot:
 - Bag of 500 SP (100 SP each)